 Step 2: Draw the cutline.
 With the door taken off of the hinges and set on sawhorses, I connect the two marks with tape, then use the level to draw a straight line between them.

 Step 3: Score the cut to prevent tearout.
 Clamped to the door, the level works well as a guide while I make several shallow passes with a utility knife to score the cutline.
 As an extra precaution, I tape and score the end of the door where the saw’s blade will exit.

 Step 4: Make a gauge block.
 This scrap of wood is cut at the exact distance from the edge of the blade to the edge of the saw’s baseplate.

 Step 5: Use the gauge block to set the level back from the cutline.
 The block should just cover the scored line.
 The level is secured to the door with two clamps.

 Step 6: Tape the door, not the saw.
 To avoid marring the door, I put down two layers of tape next to the level.
 I tape the work because it’s faster than taping the bottom of the saw and because it’s easier to clean up.

 Step 7: Make the cut.
 I set the cutting depth so that the blade just cuts through the door and focus on the baseplate when making the cut.
 The baseplate edge stays in contact with the level while the bottom runs flat on the door.
 To prevent the blade guard from dragging on the door, I hold it retracted during the cut.

 Step 8: Ease the edge.
 To prevent the bottom of the door from splintering over time, I ease the edge using a small block plane.
 Some 80-grit sandpaper wrapped around a sanding block works just as well.

 Step 9: The payoff.
-The trimmed door clears the rug easily and doesn’t look awkward.
+Hang the door back on the hinges, The trimmed door should clear the rug easily and operate smoothly.

 Photos by: Charles Bickford, except where noted